-These potential side effects are much less serious than developing flu or complications associated with flu.
+These potential side effects are much less serious than flu or complications associated with flu.

-If you are concerned about yourself or anyone else in your household who is unwell following a vaccination, phone NHS24 on 111.
+You're concerned about yourself or anyone else in your household who is unwell following a vaccination.

-It is quite common to develop a fever (temperature 38°C or above) after a vaccination.
-This would normally happen within 48 hours of the vaccination and usually goes away within 48 hours.
+It’s quite common to develop a fever (temperature of 37.8°C or above) after a vaccination.
+This normally happens within 48 hours of the vaccination and usually goes away within 48 hours.

 If the fever starts more than 48 hours after the vaccination, or lasts longer than 48 hours, you should seek medical advice as you may have coronavirus or another infection.